 6. Focus on the future.

 It’s normal to think about what you had and lost.
-When a relationship ends, some people obsess about things they think they did wrong, or how things could have turned out differently.
+When a relationship ends, some people can start to obsess about things they think they did wrong, or how things could have turned out differently.
 Instead, learn from this experience and make some changes for the next relationship, but don’t dwell on the past.
 Hindsight is always 20/20 so don’t put yourself down for things that can’t be changed.
 Give yourself a few days, and then start thinking about what you want in the future and how to get it.
 Change is always hard, but it’s an opportunity for growth and new experiences.

 7. Give yourself time to heal.